 Since then, mutual trust established between the monkey and the man.

 Four months later, summer arrived and wild fruits were all ripe, Xiao decided it was time to send the monkey back to the wilderness.

-He took his tailed friend to a deep mountain and gestured the monkey to go.
-It went, but before doing so, the monkey stared at the man for a lengthy period as if wanted to memorise his face.
+He took his tailed friend to a deep mountain and gestured for the monkey to go.
+It went, but before doing so, the monkey stared at the man for a lengthy period as if wanted to memorize his face.
 And it kept turning its head looking at Xiao when it slowly strode away.

 Five years passed.
 One morning in late November 2014, when Xiao opened his door, he found seven monkeys squatting in his front yard, and an old monkey gazed at him intently.
-At that point Xiao realized it was his tailed friend coming back with his new family.
+At that point, Xiao realized it was his tailed friend coming back with his new family.

-An excited Xiao dashed forward, a monkey and a man hugged each other with emotion.
+An excited Xiao dashed forward, and a monkey and a man hugged each other with emotion.
 What a reunion scene!

-Since then, Xiao has became the supreme leader of the 800-member Francois’ left monkey kingdom in Mayang River Reserve Park, which is believed to be the home to the biggest Francois’ left monkey community in the world.
+Since then, Xiao has become the supreme leader of the 800-member Francois’ left monkey kingdom in Mayang River Reserve Park, which is believed to be the home to the biggest Francois’ left monkey community in the world.

 Francois’ left monkey, also known as Francois’ langur or Tonkin left monkey, is a lutung species surviving in subtropical areas, mainly in south-western China and north-eastern Vietnam, with primary settlements found in Mayang River in Guizhou province, as well as in Nonggang and Fusui Nature Reserves in Guangxi province.